-In this series of articles I will try to list and describe all unused and cut content from GBA, NDS, 3DS and SW/PS4/XOne versions of the first Phoenix Wright Ace Attorney trilogy.
+In this series of articles I will try to list and describe all the unused and cut content from the GBA, NDS, 3DS and SW/PS4/XOne versions of the first Phoenix Wright Ace Attorney trilogy.

 Here we will look into Phoenix Wright: Ace Attorney.
-Things you will see below were, for the most part, discovered by me when I was fan-translating the first game, though there are things that were first uncovered by folks at court-records.net and tcrf.net (some unused sprites, music, etc.).
+Most of the things you will see here were, for the most part, discovered by me while I was fan-translating the first game.
+However some unused sprites, music, etc. were first uncovered by folks at court-records.net and tcrf.net.

-Generally, most unused content mentioned here could be found in GBA, NDS and 3DS versions.
-There are exceptions thought, for instance, the GBA version does not feature unused English dialogs since it was released in Japan only.
-3DS re-release has some unique unused graphics, not found in any other version.
+In general, most of the unused content mentioned here can be found in the GBA, NDS, and 3DS versions.
+However, there are exceptions.
+For instance, the GBA version does not feature any unused English dialogue since it was only released in Japan.
+The 3DS re-release has unique unused graphics not found in any other version.

 This article contains spoilers.